MiSTer-devel/MultiComp_MiSTer/README.md

 ### Z80 CP/M

-You can now use both an external SDCard and/or select the image file within MiSTer.
+You can now use both an external SDCard in the secondary slot and/or select the image file within MiSTer.
 Whatever you like.

 ### Formatting the SD Card and Installing CP/M